matteocoletta/ios_sdk/README.md

 - `NSString message` the message from the server or the error logged by the SDK.
 - `NSString timeStamp` timestamp from the server.
-- `NSString adid` a unique device identifier provided by adjust.
+- `NSString adid` a unique device identifier provided by Adjust.
 - `NSDictionary jsonResponse` the JSON object with the response from the server.

 Both event response data objects contain: